You as a student have the right to influence your education and this is regulated in the Higher Education Act.

 Students organize themselves in student councils on department level.
 They choose representatives to their department board and therefore have the opportunity to participate in the decision making processes that affect their education.

 Representatives can be chosen to other working groups where different questions are being discussed at a department.
-The student councils also choose representatives to their faculty council (link to faculty councils), who in turn choose representatives to the various preparatory and deciding committees and boards at a faculty level.
+The student councils also choose representatives to their faculty council, who in turn choose representatives to the various preparatory and deciding committees and boards at a faculty level.